 Block entity rendering uses a submit/render system where you first submit the data required to render an object to the screen, the game then renders the object using it's submitted state.

-, if your project uses split source sets for client and server.
-Accessing rendering-related classes directly in the src/main/
+When creating a BlockEntityRenderer for the CounterBlockEntity, it's important to place the class in the appropriate source set, such as src/client/, if your project uses split source sets for client and server.
+Accessing rendering-related classes directly in the src/main/ source set is not safe because those classes might be loaded on a server.

-to hold the data that will be used for rendering.
-In this case, we will need the clicks
+First, we need to create a BlockEntityRenderState for our CounterBlockEntity to hold the data that will be used for rendering.
+In this case, we will need the clicks to be available during rendering.

 public class CounterBlockEntityRenderState extends BlockEntityRenderState {